tkoenig1/coarray-tutorial/tutorial.md

 massively parallel computing system as well as a shared-memory implementation on a single, multi-CPU computer.

+## A remark on compiling and running the example programs

+If you want to try out the example programs, you need have a coarray-capable compiler and know how to compile and run the programs.
+Setting the number of images is done in a compiler-dependent manner, usually via a compiler option, an environment variable, or, if the system is MPI-based, as an argument to `mpirun`.

 # Images and synchronization

 One central concepts of coarray Fortran is that of an image.
 When a